 What Does the Recent Research Say?

 What Can Be Done to Remedy This Problem?

 What is most important is for teachers to slow down.
 Give students the time to digest and get involved in the content.
 Also, be sure to use other modalities in the learning process to increase engagement such as hands-on activities, discussions, and skits.
 Additional note-taking suggestions include:

-·Offer your students with dyslexia and other learning disabilities reasonable accommodations such as a note-taker, use of computer or a copy of another student’s notes.
+- Offer your students with dyslexia and other learning disabilities reasonable accommodations such as a note-taker, use of a computer or a copy of another student’s notes.

 - Present a copy of your own notes to the students at the beginning of class.
 Be sure to leave space so that they can add their own thoughts and connections.